 We can also offer a Blessing of a Civil Marriage service which may follow a Civil Marriage held in Newark Registry Office or Kelham Hall and is planned individually with you.

-Contact the Ministry Team office for further information.
+Contact the Priest in Charge for further information.

 • Sundry Points